 The ASTEE Professional Development Award is meant to promote and support training in the field of Trace Evidence.
 Professional development activities not only deepen our knowledge and skills as professionals, they also energize us with a new enthusiasm.
 This has a profound impact on the advancement of the field and furthers the mission objectives of ASTEE.
 This award is offered in partnership with the McCrone Research Institute in Chicago, IL.
 Applicants must be current ASTEE members in good standing.
 The award is given in the form of funding for any upcoming McCrone Research Institute class and up to a $500 reimbursement for travel.
 Deadline: September 15

 ASTEE is pleased to announce the creation of the new Student Research Project Award.
 This $250 award is available to any undergraduate or graduate student who is pursuing a BS or higher degree in the natural sciences or forensic sciences and who is performing research in the field of Trace Evidence.
-The deadline for this application is December 1.
 Please see the application form and the faculty recommendation form for more details.
+Deadline: December 1

 ASTEE frequently offers travel awards for attendance at joint meetings to encourage training, provide networking opportunities, and encourage Trace Evidence related presentations.
 When travel awards are offered, they are $500.
 The application requirements to be considered for travel awards include the following: the applicant must be a member in good standing with ASTEE, traveling greater than 50 miles, must send an essay of a maximum of 1000 words detailing why the applicant should be given this award, ASTEE membership number, the best address for the award, and details regarding the oral or poster presentation they will be giving at the meeting.
 When ASTEE offers travel awards, an email will be sent to the membership, and specific award details including deadlines will be posted on the website.